cea-hpc/modules/doc/source/modulefile.rst

 made in these files will affect the subsequently interpreted *modulefile*.

-If no default version may be figured out, then the highest numerically sorted *modulefile* or module alias under the directory will be used.
+If no default version may be figured out, then the highest numerically sorted *modulefile*, virtual module or module alias under the directory will be used.
 The dictionary comparison method of the **lsort**\ (n) Tcl command is used to achieve this sort.
 If highest numerically sorted element is an alias, search continues on its *modulefile* target.

 For example, it is possible for a user to have a directory named X11 which